Shopify vs GoDaddy: Which Should You Use?

 GoDaddy's e-commerce platform, GoDaddy Online Store, is a part of GoDaddy's larger suite of website-building tools.
 The platform allows users to create an online store and add it to an existing website, or build an e-commerce site from scratch.
 It's tailored for small businesses looking for a simple, convenient way to quickly establish an online retail presence.

-Top 10 differences between Shopify and GoDaddy?
+Differences between Shopify and GoDaddy

 1. Pricing